 Working with formulas

-Discover how to effectively work with formulas to manipulate data and streamline logic in Nordcraft.
+Learn how to work with formulas to manipulate data and streamline logic in Nordcraft.

 Create a formula